Best Business Bank Accounts With Overdraft in the UK (2026)

 Co-operative Bank Business DirectPlus Account

-Best for: Ethical businesses wanting a values-driven banking partner
+Best for: Ethical, values-driven banking

 Not ideal if: Businesses wanting cutting-edge mobile banking or integrations